 In conclusion, mastering obedience training with your dog takes time and effort.
 However, with the right techniques and tips, you can achieve remarkable results.
 Remember to be patient, consistent, and kind to your four-legged companion.
 Good luck!

-How soon can I start teaching my puppy basic commands during training?
+How soon can I start potty training my puppy after bringing them home?

-What is the ideal time frame to begin obedience training with a new puppy?
+When is the right time to introduce obedience training to my new puppy?